FD-Bench: A Modular and Fair Benchmark for Data-driven Fluid Simulation: Related Work and Position of

 \textbf{Q4.
-Whether knowledge learned from different systems boost generalization?} As a data-driven approach, a neural solver is naturally influenced by the training data.
-Therefore, in practical applications, evaluating a neural solver’s performance in generalization scenarios is of greater significance.
-However, existing benchmarks offer very limited exploration in this regard.
-In Section \ref{sec:generalization}, we provide a detailed investigation into how different modular designs perform under varying initial conditions, resolutions, model parameters, and longer rollout horizons.
-Specifically, we examine the zero-shot generalization ability of the models to unseen initial conditions, their convergence behavior when trained at different resolutions, their scalability with increased parameter size, and their ability to extrapolate in zero-shot rollout over extended time steps.
+Whether knowledge learned from different systems boost generalization?} In practical applications, evaluating a neural solver’s performance in out-of-distribution scenarios is of greater significance.
+We provide a detailed investigation into how different modular designs perform under varying initial conditions, resolutions, model parameters, and longer rollout horizons.
+Specifically, we examine the zero-shot generalization ability of the models to unseen initial conditions, their convergence behavior when trained at different resolutions, their scalability with increased parameter size, and their ability to extrapolate in zero-shot rollout. }